 - The local configuration (without

---global) is per mbed program and allows overriding of global or default mbed CLI settings within the scope of a program or library and its dependencies.
+--global) is specific to mbed program and allows overriding of global or default mbed CLI settings.

 --listoption allows you to list global and local configuration.

-Here is a list of currently implemented configuration settings:
+Here is a list of configuration settings and their defaults:

 target- defines the default target for